Skip to main content

 4

-One-click generation of TRAIGA-compliant candidate notices.
+One-click generation of candidate notices — supporting NYC Local Law 144's notification requirement and AI-use transparency.
 Pre-populated from your system inventory and formatted for use in ATS communication workflows.
-No manual drafting — no missed disclosures.
+No manual drafting — no missed notices.

 The regulatory landscape for hiring AI

 Employment AI is regulated at the federal, state, and municipal level.
-TRAIGA maps your compliance posture across every applicable framework.
+Risk Meridian maps your compliance posture across every applicable framework.

 Texas Responsible AI Governance Act (TRAIGA)